Electra-project/electra-docker/README.md

 The `Makefile` at the root of the project contains a few targets to quickly build `Electra` docker images.

+If you want to *just* build the images w/o publishing them to the docker hub, you can simply run `make build-all`.

 Please note that, in order to push images to [docker-hub](https://hub.docker.com/u/electracoin/), it is required to be part of the d `Electracoin` organization and login first.